How can I combine two Ethernet connections on Mac?

 Step 2: Attach your second Ethernet connection by following the same process, keeping in mind that if you hope to see a speed boost, it needs to come from a different router/modem.

 Step 3: Combine connections by turning on Speedify.
 When you launch Speedify, the software automatically detects the Ethernet connections.
-You will see them each contained in a Connection Bubble near the top of the Dashboard.
+You will see them each contained in a Connection Bubble on the Dashboard.

 And presto!
 You’re combining connections with the magic of Channel Bonding for improved speed, reliability, and security.
 You are now free to go forth and browse the internet, stream videos, and use your apps as you normally would